roaagamal/E-cardio/README.md

-# PracticalMachineLearning
+# Predictions using the Weight Lifting Exercises Dataset

+Based on a dataset provide by HAR http://groupware.les.inf.puc-rio.br/har try to train a predictive model to predict what exercise was performed using a dataset with 159 features

 ## Executive Summary
-Based on a dataset provide by HAR http://groupware.les.inf.puc-rio.br/har try to train a predictive model to predict what exercise was performed using a dataset with 159 features

 We’ll take the following steps: